 Since it feels so much like a game, it could even be used as a reward for completion of classwork or as a meaningful time-filler for students who breeze through worksheets or tests ahead of the rest of the class.Continue reading Show less

 Zoombinis is a logic puzzler straight from the pantheon of classic learning games.
+You can use it on mobile devices or on desktop via Fablevision, where there are also educator resources available.
 Players command a crew of rotund blue characters uniquely defined by features such as eyes, hair, and nose color through a series of puzzles en route to a new communal home.
 Each puzzle requires pattern recognition, deductive and inductive reasoning, and spatial arrangement based on the characters’ defining features.
 The graphics defining the world are lush and engaging with interactive discovery features throughout, while clever and funny voice acting adds an extra layer of appeal.

 The app almost always feels like a game but promotes persistence, resilience, and intrinsic satisfaction through progress gained by successful solutions and cleverness rather than with points or flashy rewards.
 If you’re looking for a way to teach kids that problem solving feels great, this is a phenomenal option.